willyguggenheim/kubify/README.rst

 AutoDevOps AutoMLOps Turn-Key solution
 1 Click To On-Board Developers To Your Infra And Repos Rapid Test Real Infra and Code Changes At The Same Time
-* Deploy the Same Way that you Code
+* Deploy the Same Way that you Code, With The Real Infra Code
-* Itterate Fast when Building Many-to-Many Services
+* Itterate Fast when Building Many-to-Many Services, Really Fast
-* Rapid Test Your Real Infra As You Build
+* Rapid Test Your Real Infra As You Code, Test and Itterate
-    * Know Before You Deploy
+* Know How It Will Function In The Cloud, Before You Push

+Happy Coding